Any Future You Want

 So why do we believe these things so strongly when it’s our four year old selves that have told us these things?

-A lot of the deepest hurts, and most destructive self-beliefs have come about from things that happened to us as very small children.
+A lot of the deepest hurts and most destructive self-beliefs have come about from things that happened to us as very small children.

 The important thing to realise is - if, as adults, we experienced the same situation, we would respond completely differently.
 As a result, our beliefs would also be completely different.